A Revolutionary Approach To Learning Elite Sprinting Technique

 Coach Karim is one of the foremost experts in the country when it comes to sprinting and speed development.
 His training system and methodologies are rooted in the most current scientific research and years of experience developing world-class athletes.
 Karim has served as the team coach for the Egypt National team at several World Championships as well as the 2012 and 2016 Olympic Games.
 He is also the go-to guy for getting football players ready to set blazing 40 yard dash times at the NFL combine.

-Sprinting is a skill, skills need to be developed.
+Sprinting is a skill.
+Skills need to be developed.

-Plyometric training to develop explosiveness and power
+Plyometrics for sprinting that develop explosiveness and power

-Reaction drills to improve starts
+Reaction drills to improve block starts

 Max velocity and acceleration drills to improve overall speed